tehryanx/tehryanx.github.io/_posts/2019-12-25-Cracking-A-Christmas-Story.markdown

 10 | O21 | `24 12 12 17 13 / 14 17 6 17 26 6 / 15 24 22 13 6 / 13 4 1 21 20 17 19 4`
 12 | A13 | `19 5 21 15 2 9 6 10 8 21 / 13 20 20 6 23 2 1 15 / 13 15 / 17 9 6 23 14 2`

 Having seen the decoder pin in the movie, I assumed this was some kind of substitution cipher.
 This is where every letter in the regular alphabet is substituted with a letter from an encrypting alphabet.
 For example, Imagine the encrypting alphabet is just a reversed version of the normal alphabet.
 Anywhere you'd normally use an A, you'd instead use a Z. B would be replaced with Y, C with X, etc. ABC would therefore encrypt to ZYX.
 In the Little Orphan Annie cipher, numbers are used instead of letters, but they appear to be in the range 1-26 so it's likely that the numbers just pair with the letters of the alphabet.
-In or example, rather than ABC encrypting to ZYX it would encrypt to 26 25 24.
+In our example, rather than ABC encrypting to ZYX it would encrypt to 26 25 24.

 Having never actually played with one of these pins, I had to make some assumptions about how they work.
 Picture an analog clock-face with 26 numbered places rather than 12.
 Now imagine a smaller disk with the 26 letters of the alphabet around its circumference, each letter lining up with a number in the outer clock-face.
 The disk can be rotated so that any letter can align with any number.
 In it's base position, the A aligns with 1, B with 2, C with 3, etc. The central disk can easily be rotated so that A aligns with 2 and so on.
 This is how I assume the pin works based on what I could see in the film.